wp-plugins/spots/readme.txt

 == Changelog ==

 = 1.1.4 =
-* Fixed: Compatibility issue with various footnote plugins that modify the contet after do_shortcode has run - thanks to Nick Toye for spotting it
+* Fixed: Compatibility issue with various plugins that modify the content after do_shortcode has run - thanks to @NickToye for spotting it
-* Modified:
+* Removed: Ability to view featured image in widget screen in WP 3.5 or above.
+You can still set it in the full editor and in the add media popup
+* Fixed: Empty paragraph was being inserted when moving a widget around
+* Modified: 'Edit spot' link styling improved and appears within spot area incase of `overflow:hidden;`.
+* Added: 'Edit spot' link also appears on spots referenced directly in template
+* Added: Spots no longer cached if current logged in user can edit them

 = 1.1.3 =
 * Fixed: Spot edit buttons on the frontend would appear underneath other items making them unclickable